-We put together a quick guide to help you decide better
+We put together a quick guide to help you decide a sofa that suits your living room design

 As much as we love a sofa that looks great, and takes centre stage at our parties, we prefer the one that makes for a comfortable afternoon snooze.
 So whatever your reason is, we give you helpful hints to pick the right sofa.